 Create painted paper collages inspired by Mexican piñatas.
 A fun and easy craft that is great for introducing children to Mexican culture.
 Project and post by Sofia Fonseca Garcia.

-One incredible source of creative inspiration can be your country.
+One incredible source of creative inspiration can be your country of origin.
 Every country has its own traditions, art, and talented people.
 With our help, kids can find great inspiration from these things.

 Many years ago the Mayan civilization used to fill piñatas with cacao, which was a treasured food.
 Every time Mayans went to war and won, they celebrated with piñatas.
 The strongest warrior was the one who broke the piñata (made with hard clay) and everybody could take a bit of cacao.
 It was a present from the warriors to the rest of the population.

-Today, Mexicans have piñatas at many celebrations (especially at Christmas).
-And did you know that they are always in the shape of a star?
+Today, Mexicans have piñatas at many celebrations and they are always in the shape of a star!

 How to Make Painted Paper Collages